- Dave Millier, CEO, Uzado Inc.

 - You will experience incidents.
-Don’t rely on ready-made responses anymore.
+Don’t rely on ready-made responses.
 They’re too broad and easy to ignore.
 Save your organization response time and confusion by developing your own specific incident use cases.

 - Establish communication processes and channels well in advance of a crisis.
 Don’t wait until a state of panic.
 Collaborate and exchange information with other organizations to stay ahead of incoming threats.

 Impact and Result